IIIF/api/source/auth/2.0/index.md

 For the `kiosk` pattern the interaction has the following steps:

-* There is no user interaction before opening the Access Service URI.
+* There is no user interaction before opening the access service URI.
 * The client _MUST_ immediately open the URI from `id` with the added `origin` query parameter.
 This _MUST_ be done in a new window or tab.
 * After the opened window or tab is closed, the client _MUST_ then use the related access token service, as described below.